 Nina is an M.A. student in History of Art.
 She received her B.A. in History and Art History from Victoria University of Wellington in 2012.
 Prior to attending Bryn Mawr College, Nina worked at the National Library of New Zealand’s Alexander Turnbull Library and held teaching positions in Japan.
-Her research interests include material culture and the global nineteenth century, ephemera, popular entertainment, and the decorative arts.
+Her research interests include nineteenth-century architecture and interior design, the material culture of the home, and global cultures of consumption in the decorative arts.

 Alexander P. Brey

 Alex is a Ph.D. candidate working with Professor Alicia Walker.
 His dissertation, “The Caliph’s Prey: Hunting in the Visual Cultures of the Umayyad Empire,” traces patterns and networks of artistic exchange in Late Antique and Early Medieval Middle Eurasia through the lens of hunting imagery produced within the Umayyad empire (ca. 660-750).
 He received his B.A. in Medieval and Renaissance Studies from Vassar College in 2008, and his M.A. in the History of Art from Bryn Mawr College in 2011 under the supervision of Professor Dale Kinney.
 Alex has worked on excavations of Late Antique and Medieval sites in Scotland, Jordan, and Israel, and participated in on-site research seminars in Turkey and Uzbekistan.
 He also has a deep interest in the intersection of Digital Scholarship and art historical research and pedagogy.
 For the 2016-2017 academic year he is a Garden and Landscape Studies Junior Fellow at Dumbarton Oaks.